apicollective/apibuilder-cli/README.md

     `apibuilder update`, we will create the subdirectories as specified by the code generator.

-You can also specify attributes to pass in to the code generators (both global and local):
+You can also specify attributes to pass in to the code generators (both global and local), including the use of a wildcard to select multiple generators to which to apply the attributes:

 Example File w/ Global Generator Attributes:

     attributes:
       generators:
+        foo*:
+          key: value
         play_2_6_client:
           foo: bar